edgarsit/cse416/README.md

 ## 2. Code Conventions

 We use the [Airbnb style](https://github.com/airbnb/javascript), enforced with ESLint and checked with GitHub Actions.
-There are currently some violations, but they should eventually be fixed.
+There are exceptions defined for [createCourseSchedule.tsx](src/common/createCourseSchedule.tsx) and [degreeRequirementImport.tsx](src/common/degreeRequirementImport.tsx) due to issues in those files.

 ## 3. Implementation Status Report